SE-Black-Hole/BlackHole/README.md

 Running these test cases will connect to the database, execute the query, and print the results.

-Steps to run use cases:
+Steps to run test cases:
 - open up the command line / Powershell
 - Python must be installed
 - install python packages by typing in "pip install -r requirements.txt" in command line